LorenYan98/LY.github.io/_portfolio/2020-05-01-designproject.md

 Modelling and Analysis
 ---

 For the Cogswell Redevelopment Program, **the main objective of the truss configuration design is to hold the entire concrete bridge without exceeding the maximum allowable deflection**.
-Due to the consideration of the constructability that the project consists of multiple construction stages, we developed two designs corresponding to **a temporary configuratio**n and** a permanent configuration** respectively.
+Due to the consideration of the constructability that the project consists of multiple construction stages, we developed two designs corresponding to **a temporary configuration** and **a permanent configuration** respectively.

 Based on the load condition that calculated by **P.Allard**, I created two structural models with SAP2000 and SketchUp